jomefavourite/Blog-posts/ckg68a2ve01uuk0s148dn36dj.md

 - Firstly, a function `printHello()` is stored in the Global Memory.
 - `setTimeout(printHello,0)` this line of code is saying send `printHello` which is a label for `printHello()` function to the WEB API feature (Callback queue).
 It took 0 ms for `printHello` to be sent to Callback queue.
-- "First" is then logged to the browsers console.
+- "First" is then logged to the browser's console.

 > Note: Even though the console doesn't belong to Javascript itself and it's part of the WEB API, it's **synchronous**.